Phantom-Studiosad/Exam-Scheduling-Management-System_Mobile-App/README.md

 # EXAM-SCHEDULING-MANAGEMENT-SYSTEM (ESMS)

 A DBMS project that aims to automate the whole tedious task of conducting exams.
-A mobile application that runs on both android and ios, written in flutter using android studio to automate the process of Exam Scheduling and Management.
+A Flutter Framework mobile application that runs on both android and ios, written in flutter using android studio to automate the process of Exam Scheduling and Management.
 Yeah, I know, The title gives it away.😎
-A Flutter and Database Project.

 ## About The Project